Sovereign-Labs/sovereign-sdk/examples/demo-rollup/README.md

 **Identifiers**

-There are a several ways to uniquely identify items in the Ledger DB.
+There are several ways to uniquely identify items in the Ledger DB.

 - By _number_.
 Each family of structs (`slots`, `blocks`, `transactions`, and `events`) is numbered in order starting from `1`.
 So, for example, the first transaction to appear on the DA layer will be numered `1` and might emit events `1`-`5`.
 Or, slot `17` might contain batches `41` - `44`.